alexmarsella/alexmarsella.github.io/_pages/research.md

 - "The effect of monitoring and crowds on crime and law enforcement: A natural experiment from European football" (w.
 B. Humphreys & L. Perez), under review at <i> Oxford Bulletin of Economics and Statistics</i>.

 ## Works in Progress
-- "Supervised Injection and NIMBY in Philadelphia: A Contingent Valuation Experiment"
+- "Supervised Injection and NIMBY in Philadelphia: A Contingent Valuation Experiment" (Working Paper forthcoming by October 31st)
 - "Soda Taxes and Fecundability: Evidence from US Cities"